briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     vehicle owner and the operator of the vehicle are considered to have consented to the removal and storage of the vehicle, to the payment of the applicable fees established by the Public Service Commission in rules adopted under Ohio R.C.
-4921.25, and to the right of a towing service to obtain title to the vehicle if it remains unclaimed as provided in Ohio R.C.
+[4921.25][ORC Section 4921.25], and to the right of a towing service to obtain title to the vehicle if it remains unclaimed as provided in Ohio R.C.
+[4505.101][ORC Section 4505.101].
-    4505.101.
 The owner or lienholder of a vehicle that has been removed under this section, subject to subsection (c) of this section, may recover the vehicle in accordance with subsection (g) of this section.

     2. _(2)_ If a municipal corporation requires tow trucks and tow truck operators to be licensed, no owner of a private property located within the